 While Aristotle disagreed with Plato's Theory of Forms and many other aspects of his philosophy, he was profoundly affected by his teacher; most notably in his insistence on a right way of living and a proper way to pursue one's path in life (as outlined most clearly in Aristotle's Nichomachean Ethics).
 Aristotle would go on to tutor Alexander the Great and, in so doing, would help spread the brand of philosophy Plato had established to the known world.

 Plato died at the age of 80 in 348/7 BCE, and leadership of the Academy passed to his nephew Speusippus.
-Tradition holds that the Academy endured for nearly 1,000 years as a beacon of higher learning until it was closed by the Christian Emperor Justinian in 529 CE in an effort to suppress the heresy of pagan thought.
-Ancient sources, however, claim that the Academy was severely damaged in the First Mithridatic War in 88 BCE and almost completely destroyed in the Roman Emperor Sulla's sack of Athens in 86 BCE.
-Even so, some version of the Academy seems to have survived until it was closed by the zealous adherents of the new religion of Christianity.
+Tradition holds that the Academy endured for nearly 1,000 years as a beacon of higher learning until it was closed by the Christian Emperor Justinian in 529 in an effort to suppress pagan thought.
+Ancient sources, however, claim that the Academy was severely damaged in the First Mithridatic War in 88 BCE and almost completely destroyed in the Roman dictator Sulla's sack of Athens in 86 BCE.
+Even so, some version of the Academy seems to have survived until it was closed by the adherents of the new religion of Christianity.